 Do I Have A Case?
 Find Out For Free.

-With three offices to serve you, we are your Waco medical malpractice lawyers.
+With three offices to serve you, we are your Texas lawyers.
 We have offices in Bryan/College Station, Waco and Austin, so we can help you wherever you’re located, including outlying areas such as Austin, Bastrop, Bellmead, Belton, Brenham, Bryan, Caldwell, College Station, Georgetown, Harker Heights, Hearne, Killeen, Madisonville, McGregor, Navasota, Pflugerville, Rockdale, Round Rock, Temple, and Waco.